entresan1/solana-tweeter/README.md

-# Solana Tweeter 🌐
+# Trench Beacon 🌐

-A decentralized Twitter clone built on the Solana blockchain with a beautiful dark, elegant, and professional UI.
+A decentralized social network built on the Solana blockchain with a beautiful dark, elegant, and professional UI.

 ## Features ✨